simul/simul.github.io/rendering.md

 Cosmic Background
 -----------------
-The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see [simul::sky::SkyKeyframer::SetBackgroundBrightness](/ref/simul/sky/skykeyframer/setbackgroundbrightness)
+The cosmic background texture is drawn first, at an orientation that corresponds to the plane of the Milky Way galaxy - see <a href="ref/simul/sky/skykeyframer/setbackgroundbrightness">BackgroundBrightness</a>.
-.

 It uses a plate-carree projection, aligned with the galactic horizon.
 Given the vector "view", which is the direction in galactic co-ordinates, the calculation is: